Fariha1865/dmoney-api-jmx/README.md

 ## Scenario of this project

-- Creating a jmx file using this following Postman Collection: **https://www.getpostman.com/collections/a8f908e0ee1d77cb6f85**
+- Creating a jmx file from this following Postman Collection: **https://www.getpostman.com/collections/a8f908e0ee1d77cb6f85**
 - Adding following requests:

 1. Login to user